-WTHR hires news director
+WTHR hires former producer as news director

 Television news veteran Keith Connors will join WTHR-TV Channel 13 as news director Jan.
 12, the local station announced Friday.